-Getting a lovely chef’s knife is easy, but it all starts with handling it properly.
+Getting a lovely chef’s knife is only the first step, it starts with handling it properly.

 Learn how to hold a knife the right way.
-Whether creating restaurant-quality meals is a hobby or it’s a job you’re planning to brace, knowing how to handle a knife to slice and dice ingredients correctly helps make the dishes look and taste better.
+Whether creating restaurant-quality meals is a hobby or it’s a job you’re anticipating to brace, knowing how to handle a knife to slice and dice ingredients correctly help making dishes look and taste better.

 Holding a knife the right way is vital.
 After all, your knife is a razor-sharp weapon.
-Operating it incorrectly can lead to accidents, but there isn’t a single way to hold a knife properly.
+Operating it incorrectly can lead to accidents.
 The right way to hold a knife changes with the type of knife, blade, and handle you have in hand, along with the task you’re performing.

 This article will explain how to hold a kitchen knife and explain different grips and techniques while answering commonly asked questions.